Best Maryland Medigap Medicare Supplement Plans

 - Can adhere to the rules and restrictions of a Medicare Advantage.

-All Medicare Supplement insurance carriers in Maryland are required to follow both federal and state laws designed to protect you.
-Insurers must offer the standardized Medigap plans identified by letters A through N.
+All Medicare supplemental insurance companies in Maryland are required to follow both federal and state laws designed to protect you.
+Insurers must offer the standardized Medicare Plans identified by letters A through N.

-For example, a Plan F from Aetna Medicare has exactly the same health coverage as a Plan F from Mutual of Omaha, AARP Medicare, United Healthcare, Humana, Cigna, or Blue Cross Blue Shield.
+What this means is a Plan F policy from Aetna Medicare has exactly the same coverage as a Plan F from Mutual of Omaha, AARP Medicare, United Healthcare, Humana, Cigna, or Blue Cross Blue Shield.
 This is what makes Medigap plans easier to compare vs. an HMO or PPO style plan through Medicare Advantage.

-Medicare Supplement policies may include the following benefits:
+Medicare supplemental insurance policies may include the following benefits:

 - Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up